-- 2. a copy of the course outline and of any written instructions the instructor may have provided when giving the assignment;
+A copy of the course outline and of any written instructions the instructor may have provided when giving the assignment

 Letters of Permission/Credits from Other Universities

-If you provide the above information, then the Undergraduate Counsellor will review the proposed courses online and send you the UWO equivalences and arrange a convenient time to sign your Letter of Permission form.
+If you provide the above information, then the Undergraduate Chair will review the proposed courses online, send you the Western equivalences and arrange a convenient time to sign your Letter of Permission form.
 In a minority of cases, we will have to review paper catalogues to establish the equivalences.

-If you are a current or prospective UWO student in need of counselling regarding philosophy courses and/or programs, please contact Chris Viger by email to make an appointment.
+If you are a current or prospective Western student in need of counselling regarding philosophy courses and/or programs, please contact Devin Henry by email (email@example.com) to make an appointment.
 Be sure to include your name and student number!